 Tips!
 Beaujolais pairs well with both meat and fish which makes it an excellent wine choice for buffets and mingle.

 Since Beaujolais Nouveau has very low tannins and a lot of fruitiness, you can even drink it together with some desserts.
 It pairs well with nutty and semi-sweet desserts, such as pecan pie and almond cakes.
 You can also drink the wine together with desserts with the same flavour profile.
 Try to pair Beaujolais with desserts with fresh rasberries or strawberries.

-Enjoy your food and wine!
+Enjoy your food with your Beaujolais!